DamianRogalskiUG/DamianRogalskiUG/README.md

 ### Hey there! 👋

 I'm Damian, a passionate student of Computer Science with a love for coding and creating innovative solutions.
 I'm always seeking new challenges and opportunities to expand my skills in web development, machine learning and Java.
-When I'm not typing away at my keyboard, you can find me exploring the outdoors or diving into a great movie.
+When I'm not typing away on my keyboard, you can find me exploring the outdoors or diving into a great movie.
 Let's connect and build something awesome together! 💻🚀 #CodeIsLife

 My technology stack:
 - **Frontend**: HTML, CSS, JavaScript, TypeScript, React.js, Next.js, Sass, Bootstrap